AndreaFavero71/CUBOTino_base_version/README.md

 # How to make the robot:
 All the needed info are collected in a pdf file [document here](doc/How_to_make_a_very_small_Rubik_cube_solver_robot_20220630.pdf).<br /><br /><br />
 Very high level notes:
-3D print without support
+3D print without support.<br />
-Set the servo to their mid position
+Set the servo to their mid position.<br />
-Verify the servos have 180deg range
+Verify the servos have 180deg range.<br />
-For the rotating base (cube holder) the servo has to have around 190deg rotation; If not check the instruction on how to proceed
+For the rotating base (cube holder) the servo has to have around 190deg rotation; If not check the instruction on how to proceed.<br />

 # How to present the cube to the webcam: